René Descartes: Meteorology

+Descartes also believed that clouds were made up of drops of water and ice, and believed that rain would fall whenever the air could no longer support them.
+It would fall as snow if the air was not warm enough to melt the raindrops.
+And hail was when the cloud drops would melt, and then freeze again because cold air would refreeze them.

+Descartes did not use mathematics or instruments (as there were not any at the time) to back up his theories on Meteorology and instead used qualitative reasoning in order to deduce his hypothesis.

 Historical impact

 Emancipation from Church doctrine

-Descartes has often been dubbed the father of modern Western philosophy, the thinker whose approaches has profoundly changed the course of Western philosophy and set the basis for modernity.
-The first two of his Meditations on First Philosophy, those that formulate the famous methodic doubt, represent the portion of Descartes' writings that most influenced modern thinking.
+Descartes has often been dubbed the father of modern Western philosophy, the thinker whose approaches have profoundly changed the course of Western philosophy and set the basis for modernity.
+The first two of his Meditations on First Philosophy, those that formulate the famous methodic doubt, represent the portion of Descartes's writings that most influenced modern thinking.
 It has been argued that Descartes himself did not realize the extent of this revolutionary move.
 In shifting the debate from "what is true" to "of what can I be certain?", Descartes arguably shifted the authoritative guarantor of truth from God to humanity (even though Descartes himself claimed he received his visions from God)—while the traditional concept of "truth" implies an external authority, "certainty" instead relies on the judgment of the individual.

 In an anthropocentric revolution, the human being is now raised to the level of a subject, an agent, an emancipated being equipped with autonomous reason.
-This was a revolutionary step that established the basis of modernity, the repercussions of which are still being felt: the emancipation of humanity from Christian revelational truth and Church doctrine; humanity making its own law and taking its own stand.
+This was a revolutionary step that contributed to the basis of the Modern Era, the repercussions of which are still being felt: the emancipation of humanity from Christian revelational truth and Church doctrine; humanity making its own law and taking its own stand.
 In modernity, the guarantor of truth is not God anymore but human beings, each of whom is a "self-conscious shaper and guarantor" of their own reality.
 In that way, each person is turned into a reasoning adult, a subject and agent, as opposed to a child obedient to God.
 This change in perspective was characteristic of the shift from the Christian medieval period to the modern period, a shift that had been anticipated in other fields, and which was now being formulated in the field of philosophy by Descartes.

-This anthropocentric perspective of Descartes' work, establishing human reason as autonomous, provided the basis for the Enlightenment's emancipation from God and the Church.
-According to Martin Heidegger, the perspective of Descartes' work also provided the basis for all subsequent anthropology.
-Descartes' philosophical revolution is sometimes said to have sparked modern anthropocentrism and subjectivism.
+This anthropocentric perspective of Descartes's work, establishing human reason as autonomous, provided the basis for the Enlightenment's emancipation from God and the Church.
+According to Martin Heidegger, the perspective of Descartes's work also provided the basis for all subsequent anthropology.
+Descartes's philosophical revolution is sometimes said to have sparked modern anthropocentrism and subjectivism.